GoraNetwork/doc/app_specific_oracle.rst

 Own fee
-  Amount in blockchain native currency that must be paid by the calling smart contract to make a request to the ASO.
-Specified as whole number with regard to number of decimals used by the blockchain for its currency.
-E.g. `Base
+  Amount in blockchain native currency that must be paid by the calling smart contract to make a request to the ASO, e.g. ``0.0012``.
-  <https://base.org/>`_ like most EVM-based blockchains use 18 decimals, so to
-  charge ``0.0001`` Base ether, set this to ``100000000000000``.

 Executor
-  Address of the executor oracle smart contract that the ASO will forward its requests to.
-This should default to Gora shared executor address on the current blockchain.
-Should you need to reset it, see addresses in `Shared Gora executors <#shared-gora-executors-2>`_ section.
-Customer using their own custom executor network will need to enter its address here.
+  Address of the executor oracle smart contract for the ASO to use.
+This should default to Gora shared executor address on this blockchain.
+A customer using their own custom executor will need to enter its address here.

 Maxium executor fee
   Highest amount that the ASO is allowed to pay for an executor oracle request.
   Executor request price is defined by the executor and can be fixed or varying to accomodate for market volatility.
-Setting maximum executor fee allows to prevent ASO losing money: if the executor fee goes higher, ASO will decline requests. `Shared Gora executors <#shared-gora-executors-2>`_ section contains their respective pricing info.
-Customers with a custom executor will have set its pricing when they had deployed it.
+Empty field means no limit.
+Setting maximum executor fee allows to prevent ASO losing money: if the executor fee goes higher, ASO will decline requests.
 Every executor will also set the asset in which it will be paid - an ERC20 token or native currency.
 This asset will be auto-detected by the ASO, so it does not need to be configured here.